PRODUCT OVERVIEW

 ENTERPRISE ARCHITECTURE

-donateNYC platform is the first system of its kind to be developed within the City of New York’s agencies, to be completely modular and scalable.
-Using a service-oriented architecture will allow for continuous delivery and deployment of incremental features.
+The donateNYC platform is the first of its kind developed within New York City agencies to be fully modular and scalable.
+Its service-oriented architecture enables continuous delivery and incremental deployment of new features.

 Scalable Solution

-• The delivery tier optimizes and contextually deliver content based on intelligence from the client layer.
+The delivery tier optimizes and contextually delivers content, drawing on intelligence gathered from the client layer to enhance user experience.

 microservices.png